stenhaug/ben_teaching/scores_activity_stata.md

 Instructions
 ============

-You'll submit your do file and a word or google doc file where you answer the open questions and include any key output you use to answer the questions such as graphs etc.
+As usual, you'll submit your do file and respond to questions as comments in the do file.
+If you'd like to submit a do file and a word/google document that works too.

 Background
 ==========